- International Students

 Our Off-campus housing office keeps a list of average rental prices for different areas in London.
 The average rental prices here are obviously rough, and will vary depending on how nice the apartment is and how many rooms there are.
 One-bedroom apartments tend to be quite expensive in comparison to apartments with more bedrooms that can be shared.

 Cars: One thing to keep in mind if you have a car is to make sure there is parking available where you live because in London, it’s illegal to park your car on the street overnight and you will get ticketed.
 Western does have onsite parking, however it tends to be rather expensive.
-Rates for non-reserved lot spots can start at about $70/month, or $400/year.
-Check out Western’s Parking site for more information.
+Check out Western’s Parking site for more information about the price.

 Bikes: Lots of our faculty and students bike to campus.
 Some say London is bike commuter friendly, some vehemently disagree.
 On the City of London’s Bike Route and Multi-Use site you can find more information on biking in London, and as well as a bike route map.